EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-ldapparams/aaa-ldapparams.md

 LDAP-group attribute that uniquely identifies the group.
 No two groups on one LDAP server can have the same group name identifier.

 <b>groupSearchAttribute</b>
 LDAP-group attribute that designates the parent group of the specified group.
-Use this attribute to search for a group?s parent group.
+Use this attribute to search for a group's parent group.

 <b>groupSearchSubAttribute</b>
 LDAP-group subattribute that designates the parent group of the specified group.
-Use this attribute to search for a group?s parent group.
+Use this attribute to search for a group's parent group.

 <b>groupSearchFilter</b>
 Search-expression that can be specified for sending group-search requests to the LDAP server.